 business people looking at laptop

-October is ‘Cybersecurity Awareness Month’, an annual international initiative to educate individuals and organisations about the importance of protecting themselves from cybercrime — a rapidly evolving and real risk to businesses of all sizes, but particularly large and listed organisations.
+October was ‘Cybersecurity Awareness Month’, an annual international initiative to educate individuals and organisations about the importance of protecting themselves from cybercrime — a rapidly evolving and real risk to businesses of all sizes, but particularly large and listed organisations.

 According to the UK Government’s Department for Science, Innovation and Technology’s Cyber Security Breaches Survey 2024, 74% of large businesses report having experienced some form of cyber security breach or attack in the last 12 months.